DHRI-Curriculum/glossary/terms/object.md

 # Objects

-Even though you probably don't know it, you've been using objects all along with Python.
-Almost everything in Python is made out of objects, or data that represents values.
+Even though you probably don't know it, you've been using objects in Python all along.
+Nearly everything in Python is made out of objects, which are representations of values.
 For example, the sting `"hello"` is an object.
-So is the variable `greeting` that stores `hello`.
+So is the variable `greeting` that stores `"hello"`.
 Integers, floats, and lists are also objects.

-To help you do more complex things with objects, you can learn *object-oriented-programming*, which is an approach toward programming that uses objects as a basic building block.
-This approach deploys what we call *classes* to define and create new objects.
-This is definitely intermediate stuff, so make sure you have a grasp on basic concepts like data types, variables, loops, and conditionals before moving onto object oriented programming.
+To help you do more complex things with objects, you can learn *object-oriented-programming*, which is an approach toward programming that centralizes objects.
+This approach deploys what we call *classes* to define and create new objects, as well as *inheritance* to build new objects from old ones.
+This is definitely intermediate stuff, so make sure you have a grasp on basic concepts like data types, variables, loops, and conditionals before moving onto object-oriented-programming.

 # Readings